navythenerd/opentree/README.md

 ## Deployment
 You can use the provided Dockerfile to deploy the application.
 If you have changed the default port `8000`, make sure to expose the right port.

-## License
-MIT licensed 2023 NavyTheNerd.
-See the LICENSE file for further details.